kasir-barati/nestjs-github-cicd/README.md

 0. Issue this command in your (linux) OS: `ssh-keygen -m PEM -t rsa -b 4096 -C "some-name"`
 1. Copy the content of generated private key in clipboard
 2. Go to your repository GitHub setting page.
-Under the **secret** section add a secret for **actions** and paste the copied value from prev step.
+Under the **secret** section add a secret for **actions** and paste the copied value from prev step, title the secret `SERVER_PRIVATE_KEY`.
 If you are confused it should be somewhere like this: https://github.com/kasir-barati/nestjs-github-ci/settings/secrets/actions/new
-3. Add the generated public key in the server `authorized_keys`
+3. Add the generated public key in the server's `authorized_keys`
+4. Clone the project in a specific path
+5. Create `SERVER_IP` secret too in the GitHub action's secret.
+6.